IOM TT Races

 The 2011 TT Races featured a new event the 'TTXGP' - the World's first clean emission Grand Prix, where 'green' racing machines and vehicles, still capable of reaching Grand Prix race speeds, raced over one lap of the normal TT circuit.
 Also in 2009, the fastest lap record bar was once again raised to a staggering average speed of 131.578mph by John McGuinness.

 TT Races 2015

-The 2014 TT Races should be even better with a number of new, exciting and unique events planned and all the big name TT riders and teams are returning for 2014.
-Isle of Man TT winner of 2013, Lee Johnston will once again ride for the Honda team to defend his titles.
+The 2015 TT Races should be even better with a number of new, exciting and unique events planned and all the big name TT riders and teams are returning for 2015.

 The TT races are not just about the racing, there is a massive social festival too with entertainment, club meets and a large programme of activities and events.
 These include the 'Paddock Walk-about' and 'the Ramsey Sprint', plus aviation displays, ride-outs, rallies and off road action.
 There will once again be a number of spectacular evening concerts.
 In the past the likes of Robert Plant, Lou Reed, Alice Cooper and Status Quo have performed.